 The different types of strategy is a summary of others’ experiences in management and planning.
 Therefore, by studying them, you can benefit from their experiences and expertise.

-Your knowledge of the different types of strategy helps you choose the right type of strategy for your company, then modify it according to the requirements of your company’s internal and external environment.
+Your knowledge of the different types of strategy helps you choose the right type of strategy for your company, then modify it according to your company’s internal and external environment requirements.

 The Four main types of strategy:

 - Austerity strategy